Best Solar Panel Cleaning Products in Australia (2025 Review)

 Recommended length for single-storey homes: 4–6 metres total reach (combined pole + your arm height)

-Options in Australia:
+Top Extension Pole Options in Australia:

-| Water-fed Pro Poles | 6–12m | $180–$400+ | Professional level, for two-storey+ |
+Water-fed Pro Poles6–12m$180–$400+Professional level, for two-storey+

 For two-storey homes, a water-fed pole with a filtration backpack is the professional standard — but at $400–$1200 it only makes sense if you’re cleaning multiple properties.

-Purified Water: The Most Important Element
+Purified Water Systems: The Most Important Solar Panel Cleaning Product

 This is where most DIY cleaners go wrong.
 Australian tap water TDS (total dissolved solids) ranges from approximately: